rubenspg/cake/README.md

 ## Usage

 ## Tasks
- - [  ] Task 1: Install and investigate how to use Ansible
+ - [ X ] Task 1: Install and investigate how to use Ansible
  - [  ] Task 2: Create docker-compose for ELK
  - [  ] Task 3: Provisioning AWS infrastructure to run ELK using Ansible
  - [  ] Task 4: Create docker-compose for Wordpress + Nginx application